🌲 Front Range Plant FinderPlant finder

 Cercocarpus montanus

 Mountain mahogany (Cercocarpus montanus) is a Colorado-native shrub suited to the Colorado Front Range.
-It matures to about 6–12 ft tall and 6–10 ft wide, needs low water, and prefers full sun.
+It matures to about 6–12 ft tall and 6–10 ft wide, slow-growing, needs low water, and prefers full sun.
 Iconic foothills native.
 Silvery feathery seed plumes catch light.
 Slow but durable.

 Photos